axax/lunuc/README.md

 [![Build Status](https://travis-ci.org/axax/lunuc.svg?branch=master)](https://travis-ci.org/axax/lunuc)

-**This is a boilerplate / app template.
+__This is a boilerplate / app template.
 A full-stack setup to build progressive web apps and to play around with the latest web technologies.
-Everything is up and running.  **
+Everything is up and running.__

-** This demo a app is deployed on heroku https://lunuc.herokuapp.com/
+This demo app is also deployed on heroku https://lunuc.herokuapp.com/

-*Here are some features:*
+*Here is a list with the main features:*
 * React for UI
 * Declarative routing
 * Redux architecture